SadhanaParameswaran/Introduction-to-Electronics-and-Communications/Communication Systems/Analog and Digital Modulations/README.md

 Assume the carrier frequency fc as 1000Hz

 # Problem Statement 3
+Using the modulate () function, generate the frequency modulated output.
+Following inputs to be considered Carrier frequency Fc = 10KHz
+Sampling Frequency Fs = 23KHz
+ Modulating signal frequency Fm = 500Hz
+Modulation Index =10
+Plot the Modulating signal and the modulated signal in time domain

 # Problem Statement 4
+Write a MATLAB script for Binary ON-OFF shift keying modulation.
+Consider the sinusoidal carrier frequency of 5KHz.
+An 8-bit random binary bit pattern as the base band modulating signal.
+Display the modulated signal and the information bit pattern

 # Problem Statement 5
 # Problem Statement 6
 # Problem Statement 7